embedded-graphics/embedded-graphics/embedded-graphics/MIGRATING-0.5-0.6.md

 Some notes on the above:

 - The `Drawing` trait is renamed to `DrawTarget`.
+- This implementation takes a `C: PixelColor + Into<BinaryColor>` allowing items using other color types to be used on the monochrome display.
 - The `draw()` method is replaced by `draw_pixel()`.
 This method should handle setting of individual pixels on the display.
 How it does this is at the descretion of the display driver (pixel buffer, immediate mode, etc).
 - A new `size()` method is now a required item.
 This should return the width and height of the display as a `Size`.
 - The implementation of `DrawTarget` must now provide an associated `Error` type.
 In the above example `core::convert::Infallible` is used, however a better error type should be used to communicate hardware failures, etc to the user.
 - Any pixels that are offscreen (negative coordinates or greater than display dimensions) should result in a noop.
 In the example above, `self.set_pixel()` (defined by the SSD1306 driver) will not attempt to set any pixels beyond the positive screen limits.
 - `draw_pixel()` now returns `Result<(), Self::Error>` to account for driver error handling.

+### Choosing the right pixel color type

+Below are some common use cases to help choose the right pixel color for a given display module.
+The full list of pixel colors is described in [the table above](#pixel-colors).

+#### `BinaryColor`

+If the display only supports two states, use `BinaryColor`.
+This is applicable to monochrome OLED displays like the SSD1306 or SH1106, character/bitmap LCDs and even LED matrices.

+#### `Gray2`

+Use for displays that can represent 2 or 3 color states.
+For example, tricolor epaper displays that can show white, black or red should use this type.

+#### `Rgb565`

+Use `Rgb565` for displays advertised as 16 bit color displays will often use a 5R 6G 5B pixel packing, storing each pixel color as a `u16`.

+#### `Bgr565`

+If the display's pixel order is reversed (BGR instead of RGB) and cannot be changed in configuration, use this type instead of `Rgb565`.

+#### `Rgb888`

+24 bit color, most useful in the embedded graphics simulator, or for high color display modules.

 ## For font authors